RobinLinus/coins-legacy/notes/intermediate-hash.md

 Still there remains a standard output with a variable length: `OP_RETURN` followed by 40 arbitrary bytes.

-This leaves enough room to craft malicious outputs that can be interpreted as:
+This leaves enough room to craft malicious transactions with an output such that the `suffix` can be interpreted as:
 ```
+<residue> // residue of the inputs. throw away
 outputs count:		01
 output #1
-	value:		<8 bytes value>
+	value:		<8 bytes>
-	scriptPubKey:	OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG
+	scriptPubKey:	OP_DUP OP_HASH160 <20 bytes> OP_EQUALVERIFY OP_CHECKSIG
 ```

-Which is sufficient to craft a transaction containing a malicious output which has a valid proof for a fake output with an arbitrary value for an arbitrary owner.
+This results in a "valid" proof for a fake output with an arbitrary value for an arbitrary owner.
 Probably we can not fix this...
 Looks like our nice intermediate-hash construction breaks apart.
 This scheme is insecure with today's bitcoin transactions. :(